 To find and recover hidden photos, documents, movies, and other files on your Mac, just follow the tutorial below.

-Step 1: Download, install, and launch iBoysoft Mac Data Recovery on your computer.
+Step 1: Download, install, and launch iBoysoft Data Recovery for Mac on your computer.

 Step 2: Select the drives that contain the hidden files and click on "Next".
 This will scan for all lost and invisible files on this drive.